 ,” at http://smokingcessationleadership.ucsf.edu/webinars/cme

 .
 Eight past webinar trainings also available.
 1.5 AMA PRA Category 1 Credits offered for each course, use discount code: SCLC10 on payment screen to claim free credit.

 The Maryland Tobacco Quitline has an online training

-to help healthcare providers address tobacco with their patients!
-For more information please click here
+to help healthcare providers address tobacco with their patients -- click here

 - ATTENTION MEDICAID PROVIDERS: MDQuit has developed trainings aimed at enhancing healthcare providers' skills at reaching/intervening with Medicaid enrollees who use tobacco.
 See our SBIRT Training for Medicaid Providers page for details!

 - Healthcare Providers: Sign up for an online CME activity highlighting critical content from the Beyond the 5 A's conference.
 Learn how to strengthen smoking cessation efforts with your patients.
 Register to earn 1 AMA PRA (Category 1) credit or 1 Nursing Contact Hour by clicking here.